W4ff1e/onvif-media-transcoder/README.md

 ## Overview

-**ONVIF Media Transcoder** is a Docker-based solution that converts any input stream (HLS, MP4, RTSP, etc.) into a fully ONVIF-compatible camera device.
-It provides automatic network discovery, standardized media profiles, and authentication-protected endpoints for seamless integration with ONVIF clients.
+**ONVIF Media Transcoder** is a Docker-based solution that re-muxes input streams (HLS, MP4, RTSP, etc.) into ONVIF-compatible camera devices.
+It provides network discovery, media profiles, and authentication endpoints for integration with ONVIF clients.

 ## Table of Contents